 Rail Freight Corridors (RFCs)

 The Regulation (EU) No. 913/2010 concerning a European rail network for competitive freight became effective on 9 November 2010.
-This Regulation required Member States to establish international market-oriented RFCs to meet three main challenges:
+This Regulation required Member States to establish international market-oriented RFCs in order to meet three main challenges:

-- strengthening co-operation between IMs on key aspects such as allocation of paths, deployment of interoperable systems and infrastructure development
+- strengthening co-operation between IMs on key aspects such as the allocation of paths, deployment of interoperable systems and infrastructure development

 - finding the right balance between freight and passenger traffic along the RFCs, giving adequate capacity for freight in line with market needs and ensuring that common punctuality targets for freight trains are met